wp-plugins/hottaimoijiruna/readme.txt

 = What's with the stupid name? =

-Hottaimoijiruna is Japanese.
+Hottaimoijiruna is Japanese and it roughly means, "Don't touch the potato that was dug up".
 It is what some Japanese people think you are saying when you say "What time is is now?"
 Try saying it fast and you'll understand.

 = So it's kind of a joke? =